sparklingsoul9285/sparklingsoul9285/README.md

 - ⚡ Fun fact : **Coding is like DRUGS but errors are Addictions.**

-- 🏆Achievements : **Earned customer appreciation on four occasions.
+- 🏆Achievements : **Earned appreciation on four occasions.
 JavaScript Basic certification from Hacker Rank.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">